Kali

 The origins of Kali can be traced to the pre-Vedic and Vedic era goddess worship traditions in the Indian subcontinent.
-Etymologically, the term Kali refers to one who governs time or is black.
-The first major appearance of Kali in the Sanskrit literature was in the sixth-century CE text Devi Mahatmya.
-Kali appears in many stories, with the most popular one being when she manifests as personification of goddess Durga's rage to defeat the demon Raktabija.
-The terrifying iconography of Kali makes her a unique figure among the goddesses and symbolises her embracement and embodiment of the grim worldly realities of blood, death and destruction.
+Etymologically, Kali refers to one who governs time or is black.
+The first major appearance of Kali in Sanskrit literature is in the sixth-century CE text Devi Mahatmya.
+Kali appears in many stories, the most popular recounting her personification of the goddess Durga's rage to defeat the demon Raktabija.
+The terrifying iconography of Kali makes her unique among the goddesses and symbolises her embrace and embodiment of the grim worldly realities of blood, death and destruction.

-Kali is stated to protect and bestow liberation (moksha) to devotees who approach her with an attitude of a child towards mother.
+Kali is stated to protect and bestow liberation (moksha) to devotees who approach her as a child towards a mother.
 Devotional songs and poems that extol the motherly nature of Kali are popular in Bengal, where she is most widely worshipped as the Divine Mother.
 Shakta and Tantric traditions additionally worship Kali as the ultimate reality or Brahman.
-In modern times, Kali has emerged as a symbol of significance for women.
+In modern times, Kali has emerged as a significant symbol for women.